Maya Pyramids - Keystage 2 Guide

 Did the pyramids have religious functions too?

 Although the practical functions listed above were useful for the Maya people, this was not what the pyramids were built for.
 Their main purpose was a holy one.
-In fact, the pyramids were such an important part of the Maya religion, they actually built two different types of pyramid to aid them in their worship of the gods.
-Although both types of pyramid look very similar, they were used very differently.
+In fact, the pyramids were such an important part of the Maya religion, they actually built two different types of pyramids to aid them in their worship of the gods.
+Although both types of pyramids look very similar, they were used very differently.

 The first type of pyramid was a temple pyramid.
 Maya priests would climb the stairs on the sides of these pyramids to access the temple at the top.
 They believed climbing the pyramid stairs brought them closer to the gods.
-At the temple the priests would worship the gods, make sacrifices or create shrines.
+At the temple, the priests would worship the gods, make sacrifices or create shrines.
 Some of these temples had flat roofs where religious ceremonies could be held.

 The second type of pyramids were homes for the gods.
 The stairs on the sides of these pyramids were often too steep to climb.
 This was important because these pyramids were not to be touched or climbed by humans.
 They were often built with fake doors leading nowhere and traps to ward off any wrongdoers.